 What’s so special about the Royal Mile?

 Located in Edinburgh’s Old Town the Royal Mile is one of the finest examples of a medieval street in Europe and offers many sightseeing opportunities.
 It has some stunning architecture and winding pathways that make it interesting to explore.
-This is one of the most popular areas to stay in Edinburgh with some great accommodation options on offer.
+This is one of the most popular areas to stay in Edinburgh (near major tourist attractions) and with some great accommodation options on offer.

 The history of this area is fascinating, with many key moments occurring here over the years, which you can learn about at various museums or historic buildings along the way.
 The most famous historic site on the Royal Mile, Edinburgh Castle is one of the most popular destinations for tourists to the city.
 It has been rebuilt and restored many times since its first construction in the 12th century.
 The current castle dates back to the late 17th century.